-If HACA establishes a minimum rent greater than zero, HACA must grant an exemption from the minimum rent if a family is unable to pay the minimum rent because of financial hardship.
+If the PHA establishes a minimum rent greater than zero, the PHA must grant an exemption from the minimum rent if a family is unable to pay the minimum rent because of financial hardship.

 The financial hardship exemption applies only to families required to pay the minimum rent.
 If a family's TTP is higher than the minimum rent, the family is not eligible for a hardship exemption.
-If HACA determines that a hardship exists, the family share is the highest of the remaining components of the family's calculated TTP.
+If the PHA determines that a hardship exists, the family share is the highest of the remaining components of the family's calculated TTP.